tinalexander/tinalexander/README.md

 ## About me

-Alexander Tin is a staff digital reporter for CBS News covering the Biden administration's public health agencies.
+Alexander Tin is a staff digital reporter for CBS News covering the Biden administration's public health agencies based out of the network's Washington, D.C. bureau.
 Previously, he was a campaign reporter for CBS News covering races for the 2020 cycle in Nevada, California, Arizona and New Mexico.

 ## How to get in touch